classicwfl/DumpsterFire/readme.md

 # The Dumpster Fire Project

 The Dumpster Fire Project is a somewhat cutesy (and occasionally filled with vulgar gallows humor) method of rendering the air quality on the web.
 It's actually part of a larger project I'm considering, where I will be creating a visualization for an extended time period of how the air quality has changed.
+You can view it at https://classicwfl.com/projects/dumpsterfire/

 Anyway, if you want to duplicate this for yourself, here's what you need to know.